nnmm/nnmm.github.io/_drafts/2023-01-21-being-stupid-faster.md

         27.887.043      branch-misses             #    0,09% of all branches
 ```

 Neat!
 I believe 4.06 instructions per cycle is really good throughput.
-For instance, `rustc` compiling my program also ranges between 1.15 (when compiling with optimizations) and 1.23 (when compiling with optimizations).
+For instance, `rustc` compiling my program also ranges between 1.15 (when compiling with optimizations) and 1.23 (when compiling with optimizations). `bazel query` is at 0.72.

-# How to get faster?

-There are a few general-purpose approaches:
-* Using threads – not going to do that here though, the point is performance per thread.
-* Eliminating branches
-  * … by using unchecked indexing operations
-  * … by writing branchless code
-  * … by unrolling loops
-* Tweaking compilation settings
-* SIMD
-* Inlining or preventing inlining
-* Being more cache-friendly
-  * Fitting more stuff in less memory
-  * Access memory in a more cache-friendly pattern
-* Changing the program in random ways

-I'll try each one of these in turn and keep the optimizations that help.
-So, a kind of local hill-climbing optimization.
-Of course it might be that two or more of these optimizations interact, so that they individually look like they don't help, but together they have a positive impact.

 ## Compiler settings